 The first four games follow the likeable Nathan Drake (and his friends and family) on adventures all over the world.
 It’s all pretty innocent until you get to the parts where you have to mow down dozens of mercenaries with machine guns — it doesn’t seem to traumatize them much though!

 The Tomb Raider Series

-I could cut and paste most of the Uncharted description for the new Tomb Raider games as they are very similar games.
+I could cut and paste most of the Uncharted description for the new Tomb Raider games as they are very similar.
 Tomb Raider is the original though obviously, with Lara Croft first appearing all the way back in 1996 on the PS1.
 I’ve only played Rise of the Tomb Raider so far, which is mostly set in Siberia, meaning you’ll explore stunning mountains areas and mysterious ruins.
-Lara Croft is a great protagonist too.
+Lara Croft is an iconic protagonist too.

 Grand Theft Auto V

 Driving around a big city stealing cars and shooting cops probably doesn’t sound like a very “travelly” thing to do, but Grand Theft Auto V isn’t just about the violence.
 The city (Los Santos, their version of Los Angeles) is full of interesting people to meet and things to do.
 You can fly planes, rob jewellery stores, do a triathlon or play tennis (among many other things).
 It’s a fun city to explore and you play as three different characters, making for some great variety in story and tone.

 I haven’t played this game yet (it was released last year and I’m waiting for a discount) but it’s getting near universal praise.
 It’s set in Japan during the time of the Mongol invasion and the art direction, game play and story look really strong.
 Ancient Japan is always going to be an interesting setting – I’m going to have a lot of fun exploring this world (when it gets a bit cheaper!).